Fly, Track, Land: Infrastructure-less Magnetic Localization for Heterogeneous UAV-UGV Teaming: Discussion

 \section{Discussion}

-The experimental validation confirms that near-field magneto-inductive localization can serve as a robust, infrastructure-less navigation bridge for nano-UAVs operating in close proximity to a mobile ground base.
+The experimental validation confirms that near field magneto inductive localization can serve as a robust, infrastructure-less navigation bridge for nano UAVs operating in close proximity to a mobile ground base.
 A key advantage highlighted by the comparison with the baseline (\Cref{sec:results}) is the immunity of the magnetic system to visual aliasing.
 In dynamic docking scenarios, standard infrastructure-less state estimators fails because the local frame aligns with the static global frame rather than the moving platform, leading to uncontrolled drift.
 Conversely, the proposed MI system locks the UAV's position relative to the field generated by the UGV anchors.
 This physical link ensures that the relative position estimate remains consistent regardless of the surrounding texture, lighting conditions, or the global motion of the ground robot.
-In contrast to permanent-magnet docking approaches, where magnetics mainly provide passive short-range capture, our frequency-division MI beacons define a structured measurement model for relative navigation: anchor contributions are separable in the frequency domain, enabling unambiguous data association and online link-quality monitoring while attenuating DC/low-frequency disturbances.
+In contrast to permanent magnet docking approaches, where magnetics mainly provide passive short range capture, our frequency division MI beacons define a structured measurement model for relative navigation: anchor contributions are separable in the frequency domain, enabling unambiguous data association and online link quality monitoring while attenuating DC/low-frequency disturbances.
 In line with this, \Cref{fig:S2} qualitatively shows how the received magnetic signal evolves across the flight phases, providing a direct indication of link quality during the maneuver.
 This feature is critical for operations in unstructured environments (e.g., caves or disaster sites) where GNSS and external illumination are unavailable.